zenmonkeykstop/qubes-doc.rtd/developer/general/how-to-edit-the-documentation.rst

 =============================
-How to edit the documentation
+How to edit the Markdown documentation
 =============================

 *Also see the*\ :doc:`documentation style guide </developer/general/documentation-style-guide>`\ *.*